Clemapfel/mousetrap/docs/07_image_and_sound.md

 #### Creating an Image from Scratch

 Sometimes we want to fill an image with our own custom image data.
-For this, using `Image::create`, we can allocate an image of a given size, filling each pixel with the supplied color.
+For this, we use `Image::create`, which allocates an image of a given size, and fills each pixel with the a color supplied as an optional argument.
 For example, the following allocates and image of size 400x300 and fills every color with red (`RGBA(1, 0, 0, 1)`):

 ```cpp
 auto image = Image();
 image.create(400, 300, RGBA(1, 0, 0, 1));
 ```

+If unspecified, the image will be filled with `RGBA(0, 0, 0, 0)`.

+### Saving an Image to Disk

+We can call `Image::save_to_file`, which automatically stores the image as a file to the given path.
+The file format will be automatically determined by the extension of the path, so a path `/resources/save_image.png` will store the image as a PNG image.
+Depending on the file format, this is a very costly operation.

 ### Modifying an Image

-Having created an all-red image, we probably want to modify it by setting individual pixels to a certain color.
-We can use `Image::get_pixel` to access a specific pixel and `Image::set_pixel` to replace that pixels color with the given color.

-For an image of size `n*m`, that is an image with a width of `n` pixels and a height of `m` pixels, the top-left-most pixel has index `(0, 0)`, the top-right-most pixel `(0, n)`, the bottom-right-most pixel has index `(n, m)` and the the bottom-left-most pixel `(n, 0)`.
-In this way, an image is a just a matrix, where each element is a color, as opposed to a single number.
+An all-red image will usually not be very useful, we most likely will want to fill the image with custom data, possibly algorithmically.

+To modify a pixel, we use `Image::set_pixel`, which takes the pixels coordinate.
+For image of size `nxm`, that is a width of `n` and height of `m`, the x-coordinate of a pixel is in `[0, n)`, meaning (`0`, `1`, ..., `n-2`, `n-1`)`, while the y-coordinate is in `[0, m)`, meaning (`0`, `1`, ..., `m-2`, `m-1`).

+Similarly, we can access any pixel using `Image::get_pixel`.
+If the coordinates are out of range, a soft warning will be printed and `RGBA(0, 0, 0, 0)` will be returned.

 ### Whole-Image Transforms

-If we want to change in images size, we have two options: *scaling*  the image, and *cropping*.
+To change an images size, we have two options: **scaling**  the image and **cropping**.
 These operations work identical to those in common image-manipulation programs such as Gimp or Photoshop.

 ##### Scaling